-102.17.
+102.4417.
 Election Outcome and Ties

-- 102.17-1.
-Election Results Announcement.
+Section A102.17-1.
+Election Results Announcement

+102.11 1.
 The tentative results of an election shall be announced and posted by the Election Board within twenty-four (24) hours after the closing of the polls.
-Notices of election results shall contain the following statement: "The election results posted here are tentative results.
-Final election results are forwarded by the Oneida Election Board to the Oneida Business Committee via a Final Report after time has lapsed for recount requests, or challenges or after all recounts or challenges have been completed, whichever is longer" - 568 102.17-2.
-The Election Board shall post the tentative results of the election in the prominent locations, and publish the tentative results on the Nation's website. - 570 102.17-3.
+Notices of election results shall contain the following statement:

+"The election results posted here are tentative results.
+Final election results are forwarded by the Oneida Election Board to the Oneida Business Committee via a Final Report after time has lapsed for recount requests, or challenges or after all -recounts or challenges have been completed, whichever is longer"

+102.4417-2.
+The Election Board shall post, the tentative results of the election in the prominent locations, and publish in the tentative results on the Nation's newspaper, the tentative results of an electionwebsite.

+Section B. Tie

+102.4417-3.
 Tie.
-In the event of a tie for any office, and where the breaking of a tie is necessary to determine the outcome of an election, the Election Board shall conduct an automatic recount of the votes for each candidate receiving the same number of votes.
-Any recount conducted shall be the only recount allowed for the tied candidates. - 574 102.17-4.
+In the event of a tie for any office, and where the breaking of a tie is necessary to determine the outcome of an election, the Election Board shall conduct an automatic recount of

+- the votes for each candidate receiving the same number of votes.
+Any recount conducted shall be the only recount allowed for the tied candidates. - 102.11.4.
+For 17.4.
 Ties of an Oneida Business Committee Position.
-For Oneida Business Committee positions, a run-off election between the candidates with the same number of votes shall be held if

-- there remains a tie after the recount.
+For Oneida Business Committee positions, a run-off election between the candidates with the same number of votes shall be held if there remains a tie after the recount.
 Said run-off election shall be held within twenty one (21) calendar days after the recount. - 102.17-5.
 Ties of Other Elected Positions.
-For all elected positions other than the Oneida Business Committee, if there remains a tie after the recount, the Election Board shall decide the winner of the tied positions at least two (2) business days after, but no more than five (5) business days after the recount through a lot drawing, which shall be open to the public. - (a) The Election Board shall notify each of the tied candidates and the public of the date, time, and place of the drawing at least one (1) business day before the drawing.
+For all otherelected positions other than the Oneida Business Committee, if there remains a tie after the recount, the Election Board shall decide the winner of the tied positions at least two (2) business days after, but no more than five (5) business days after the recount through a lot drawing, which shall be open to the public. - (a) The Election Board shall notify each of the tied candidates and the public of the date, time, and place of the drawing at least one (1) business day before the drawing.
 Notice to the tied candidates shall be in writing.
 Notice to the public shall be posted by the Election Board in the prominent locations. - (b) On the date and at the time and place the drawing was noticed, the Election Board Chairperson shall clearly write the name of each tied candidate on separate pieces of paper in front of any witnesses present.
 The pieces of paper shall be the same, or approximately the same, color, size, and type.
 The papers shall be folded in half and placed in a container selected by the Election Board Chairperson. - (c) The Election Board Chairperson shall designate an uninterested party to draw a name from the container.
 The candidate whose name is drawn from the container first shall be declared the winner.
 An Election Board member other than the Chairperson shall remove the remaining pieces of paper from the container and show them to the witnesses present.

-102.18.
+Section C102.18.
 Recount Procedures